Merrell Fankhauser | Interview

 A Musician friend of ours Jeff Parker had moved to the island of Maui, and said we needed to come over for a visit as the legend of the people of MU was well known there and it was believed Maui was a remaining mountain top of the Lost Continet of MU.
 We went for a 10 day visit and decided to save up our money and move in six months.
 Larry Willey didn’t want to come along, so it was decided Jeff Parker would take over on bass.
 Feb.
 28th of 1973, we said good by to our producer, manager and promoter Audrey Franklyn and a group of fans that followed us to the L.A. airport and we flew into the friendly skies to Maui.

-Around 1975 you released another album as a solo artist called Maui.
-You were living in the back wood jungles of Hawaii searching for the lost city of MU...Can you share how this album was born?
+Around 1975 you released another album as a solo artist called ‘Maui’.
+You were living in the back wood jungles of Hawaii searching for the lost city of MU.

-You continued to record, occasionally with friends including John Cipollina and more recently Ed Cassidy of Spirit, as well as producing new surf albums credited to The Impacts.
+You continued to record, occasionally with friends including John Cipollina and Ed Cassidy of Spirit.
+New albums by The Impacts were also produced.

-Doctor Fankhauser is album you did with John Cipollina.
-How did you like working with him?
+Doctor Fankhauser is your album with John Cipollina.
+How was it to collaborate with John?

 John Cipollina was great to work with, very creative and spontaneous, very much like Jeff Cotton.
-Fans and other musicians always saw a similarity with Cipollina and Cotton… I am in the new DVD Tribute to Cipollina DVD "Recoil" talking about the Maui Session with him.
+Fans and other musicians always saw a similarity with Cipollina and Cotton… I am in the new DVD Tribute to Cipollina, ‘Recoil’ talking about the Maui Session with him.

-In the 90’s you were also very active on TV and you also released some albums.
-What are you doing this days?
+In the 90’s you were also very active on TV and you also released some solo albums.
+What are you doing these days?

 Thanks to all my fans and record collectors for giving me the inspiration to keep going!